ncatlab/nlab-content/pages/0/8/8/9/9880/content.md

 ### In M-Theory

-The relation of non-pertrubative effects in string theory to [[M-theory]] goes back to
+The relation of non-perturbative effects in string theory to [[M-theory]] goes back to

 * {#Witten95} [[Edward Witten]], section 2.2 of _[[String Theory Dynamics In Various Dimensions]]_, Nucl.Phys.B443:85-126,1995 ([arXiv:hep-th/9503124](http://arxiv.org/abs/hep-th/9503124))